zaiisao/Documentation/en/Video/rotation_guide_ios.md

 ---
-title: Video Rotation Guide
+title: Use Video Rotation
 description:
 platform: iOS
-updatedAt: Fri Nov 02 2018 04:09:26 GMT+0000 (UTC)
+updatedAt: Fri Nov 02 2018 16:14:11 GMT+0000 (UTC)
 ---
-# Video Rotation Guide
+# Use Video Rotation
 From v2.3.0, Agora provides a `setVideoEncoderConfiguration` API for users to set the video profile.
 This API includes an `orientationMode` parameter with which users can set the video orientation mode.

 This guide shows you how to set the video orientation mode in various scenarios.